Reborn!: Plot

-Tsuna is then formally recognized as Vongola X, but his inauguration is interrupted by the Simon Family, who seek vengeance for a perceived betrayal by the Vongola’s founder.
+Tsuna is then formally recognized as Vongola X, but his inauguration is interrupted by the Simon Family, who seek vengeance for a perceived betrayal by the Vongola's founder.
 This conflict is revealed to be a manipulation by Demon Spade, the first Vongola Mist Guardian, who sought to control Mukuro Rokudo and reshape the family.
 Tsuna and the Simon leader, Enma Kozato, unite to defeat him, mending the rift between their families.

 Subsequently, Reborn and the other Arcobaleno become involved in a competition to lift the curse that binds them to their infant forms.
 The Vindice, enforcers of mafia law and former Arcobaleno, reveal the event is a selection process for their replacements.
-Tsuna and his allies defeat the Vindice’s leader, Bermuda.
+Tsuna and his allies defeat the Vindice's leader, Bermuda.
 The entity known as Checker Face, who inflicted the curse, is revealed to be Kawahira, the administrator of a great power known as Tri-ni-set.
 He finds a new method to safeguard it and agrees to release the Arcobaleno from their curse.

 In the aftermath, Tsuna declines the formal title of Vongola Decimo, and Reborn departs.
 However, Tsuna soon realizes that, while he remains unwilling to lead a mafia family, his experiences and the bonds he formed have fundamentally changed him.
 Reborn returns not to train a mafia boss, but to help Tsuna become a new kind of leader, the Neo Vongola Primo, with his trusted friends and partner at his side.

+Production

+Reborn! was written and illustrated by Akira Amano.
+She had previously authored several one-shots and a single, short serialization in Kodansha's seinen manga magazine Weekly Young Magazine before debuting in Shueisha's Weekly Shōnen Jump in 2003.
+Reborn! was published as a one-shot late that year before starting as a serialization the next year.
+The editorial staff had approached Amano about doing a series that had both gag and action elements.
+She enjoyed comedy so she began with a style that leaned heavily into jokes while simultaneously planning how its characters would later connect into a larger, overarching narrative.
+She attempted to create threads that would eventually tie together, even during the episodic vibe of the beginning of Reborn!
+Having previously completed several one-shots, this rhythm carried over into the manga's earliest comedy chapters.
+Amano found the weekly serialization schedule of Shōnen Jump far more intense than she anticipated and had to adjust little by little to meet its demand.